Table of Contents

-Role of a Parenting Coordinators in Arizona Child Custody Cases
+Parenting Coordinators in Arizona Child Custody Cases

+We want to answer the question of what is a Parenting Coordinator in an Arizona child custody case.
 If children are involved in your case, and you have joint legal decision making and are experiencing significant or recurring disagreements regarding decisions affecting your children, you may consider appointing a Parenting Coordinator in your Arizona child custody case.
 But what is a Parenting Coordinator in an Arizona child custody case?

 A Parenting Coordinator is typically a mental health professional, although there are Arizona family law attorneys and others listed on the approved Parenting Coordinator Roster, who act as Parenting Coordinators.